-Safety managers are very busy and one of their biggest challenges is to increase hazard reporting at their airlines and airports.
+Safety managers are very busy and one of their biggest challenges is to increase safety reporting numbers.
 Well designed, easy to use safety reporting forms, supplemented with high-quality hazard identification training, will increase the chances that employees will report issues more than once.
 Otherwise, you are wasting everyone's time.
 You may as well have a paper SMS.

 Aviation SMS databases offer tremendous power to an SMS.
 Modern, commercially available SMS databases include multiple, integrated systems, such as: